MicrosoftDocs/azure-ai-docs/articles/search/search-pagination-page-layout.md

 ### Highlighted results

-When highlighting is added to the query, the response includes an "@search.highlights" for each result so that your application code can target that structure.
+When highlighting is added to the query, the response includes an `@search.highlights` for each result so that your application code can target that structure.
 The list of fields specified for "highlight" are included in the response.

 In a keyword search, each term is scanned for independently.
 A query for "divine secrets" returns matches on any document containing either term.